Caps & Hats

 • Best look: bold logos, clean type, simple shapes, and limited thread colors.

-• Main risk: artwork with tiny type or thin details that will not survive stitching on curved fabric.
+• Main risk: tiny text or thin details that will not survive stitching on curved fabric.

 Embroidery Process: From Artwork to Sewout

 Embroidery is a production process, not a direct upload.
-The chain usually starts with vector artwork, then digitizing, then a sewout or sample, then approval, then bulk production.
-Each step can affect the final hat more than a first-time buyer expects, which is why good specs matter.
-A clear art file saves time, but a clear production brief saves money.
+It usually starts with vector artwork, then digitizing, then a sewout or sample, then approval, then bulk production.
+Each step can change the final hat more than a first-time buyer expects, which is why clear specs matter.
+A clean art file saves time, but a clear production brief saves money.

 Digitizing translates the logo into stitch instructions.
 The digitizer decides stitch direction, density, underlay, pull compensation, trims, and how the needle exits each shape.
-Those choices influence whether the embroidery sits cleanly on the cap or starts to bunch, pucker, or close up.
+Those choices determine whether the embroidery sits cleanly on the cap or starts to bunch, pucker, or close up.
 Fine serif type, hairline icons, and tight internal spacing are common trouble spots.
-They may look elegant on screen and fail once they are turned into stitches.
-That is not a file problem alone; it is often a scale problem.
+They may look elegant on screen and fail once they become stitches.
+That is not just a file problem; it is often a scale problem.

 The sewout is the check that protects the run.
 It shows how the stitches actually sit, where the logo pulls, and whether the size needs to change.
-Skipping that step is one of the fastest ways to approve a run that looks fine in the proof and wrong in production.
-If the sample is off, the production order will repeat the same issue hundreds or thousands of times.
+Skipping that step is one of the fastest ways to approve a run that looks fine in proof and wrong in production.
+If the sample is off, the bulk order will repeat the same problem hundreds or thousands of times.

 A sewout is not a formality.
 It is the point where the design stops being theoretical and starts behaving like a real product.

-Shipping and packaging can also affect the final experience.
-If hats are going into cartons, then into retail distribution, or moving through e-commerce fulfillment, the supplier should pack them so the brim and crown hold shape.
-Standards used in transit testing, such as those published by ISTA, are useful benchmarks for rough handling.
-If sustainability claims matter to the brand, carton sourcing through organizations such as FSC can be part of the conversation as well.
+Shipping and packaging can shape the final experience too.
+If hats are going into cartons, then into retail distribution, or moving through ecommerce fulfillment, the supplier should pack them so the brim and crown keep their shape.
+Transit testing standards from organizations such as ISTA are useful when rough handling is part of the trip.
+If sustainability claims matter to the brand, carton sourcing through groups like FSC can be part of the conversation as well.

 Pricing, MOQ, and Unit Cost for Retail Hat Orders

 For straightforward retail embroidery, the decoration add-on on larger runs often lands around $0.90-$1.80 per cap.
 A more complex logo, heavier stitch count, or multi-placement layout can move that higher quickly.
 3D puff embroidery usually adds another $0.40-$0.90 depending on size, shape, and how much foam is needed to build the profile.
-Small runs commonly cost more per unit because the setup is spread across fewer pieces.
-That part is unavoidable.
+Small runs usually cost more per unit because the setup is spread across fewer pieces.
+There is no real way around that.

 Digitizing is usually a one-time fee for a design, often in the $25-$100 range for a standard logo.
 If the art needs cleanup, multiple sizes, or several placement files, the cost can rise.
 Some suppliers roll the fee into the unit price for larger runs.
 Others separate it.
-Either approach can work, as long as the buyer knows what is included.
+Either approach works if the buyer knows what is included.

 Minimum Order Quantity depends on the blank, the decoration method, and the supplier’s production system.
 A simple embroidered run on a common cap style may be possible at a lower MOQ, while puff, multiple placements, or unusual closures often push the minimum higher.
 Buyers sometimes expect a boutique quantity with a factory price.
 That rarely holds up.
 Setup has a real cost, and the smaller the order, the more visible that cost becomes.